-14 The Unique and Its Property, in "My Intercourse."
+&lt;sup>14 The Unique and Its Property, in "My Intercourse."

-15The liberal at who Stirner takes aim in his essay "Some Preliminary Notes on the Love-State."
+&lt;sup>15The liberal at who Stirner takes aim in his essay "Some Preliminary Notes on the Love-State."

-16 The Unique and Its Property, in "My Intercourse."
+&lt;sup>16 The Unique and Its Property, in "My Intercourse."

-17Ibid., in "My Intercourse."
+&lt;sup>17Ibid., in "My Intercourse."

-18Before Stirner, the American anarchist, Josiah Warren, summarized his thought using the formula of "individual sovereignty" as opposed to the liberal formula of "popular sovereignty," the foundation of the 1776 declaration of independence.
-Not randomly.
-The ideological appearance of domination always revolves around an abstract collective being; thus, the only way to eliminate as one of his means.
+ing of society - as Proudhon himself does - as a collective subject, as an "ethical person," means condemning the particular individual, in the name of a religious general interest, to one of the worst forms of despotism.
+18 The Unique doesn't want to be made the object of collective ends, becoming a tool of society, but rather considers society as one of his means.
 As B. R. Tucker rightly maintained: "Society is not a person nor a thing, but a relation; and a relation can have no rights," 19 nor - I would add - can it impose duties.
-But since, for Stirner, established society cannot block the individual from making value of herself, nor can the future societies promised by socialists and communists expropriate him of his property, the separation from the social order must be so complete and decisive as to "bring about the end of separation itself" and be overturned in federation, 20 in union.
+But since, for Stirner, established society cannot block the individual from making value of herself, nor can the future societies promised by socialists and communists expropriate him of his property, the separation from the social order must be so complete and decisive as to "bring about the end of separation itself" and be overturned in federation, in union.
 In fact, "as the Unique, you can assert yourself only in the union, because the union doesn't possess you, but rather you possess it or make use of it."
-Property only gets recognized in it, because I no longer hold what is my own as a fief from any being,21 but I myself am to be its source and its self-guarantee.
-Private "property," on the other hand, is only a state concession, a fief that transforms the individual "owner" into a vassal; it is the political form of pauperism and vassalage.
-Only once the "war of all against all" - which isn't a form of expanded domination, but the calm acceptance of the conflict of interests - is declared, the union will be able to be born as the "multiplier" of individual powers, as a tool, as a "sword" for increasing one's capacities and thus, archism in all its forms is to bring the notions of liberty, autonomy, independence back to the particular individual.
-The basis of all modern dictatorship is represented by Rousseau's "general will."
-It could only be something concrete if it was the product of all the individual wills.
-But for Rousseau, the general will is not the will of everyone, but rather something transcendent, right and infallible, independent of individual wills.
-Appropriately, Rocker described it as a form of political Providence.
-The Jacobin, marxist and Nazi dictatorships are merely different methods for using the same instrument of power: the cult of the general good.
-The usefulness of Stirner's thought for demystifying the hierarchical blackmail of the democratic system seems obvious.
+Property only gets recognized in it, because I no longer hold what is my own maintains that if one had a more aware egoism, one would take into account that "cooperation is more useful than isolation" and that the abandonment of "competition" - that hidden conflict, as mediated by the state - is nothing but a response to a higher feeling of our uniqueness.

-egoists, "no longer want to be such fools as to let anyone live at their expense."
-31
+In the union of egoists, exploitation ("assertion at the expense of others") is eliminated as soon as the co-associates, equally aware egoists, "no longer want to be such fools as to let anyone live at their expense."

-In a careful reading of Stirner's thought, it also seems obvious that one cannot associate the interests of the Unique with liberal utilitarianism.32 Bentham's arithmetic of pleasures still consists of a belief in a thing that is interesting in the absolute sense, meaning a belief in a "sacred" thing.
-And we know how for Stirner, any behavior toward something as interesting in itself and for itself is always religious behavior.33 For Stirner, self-interest is not a principle, it is "a mere name, a concept empty of content, utterly lacking any conceptual development."34 In the eyes of our philosopher, "the moral system of self-interest condemns the real self-interest of particular individuals, in much the same way as the supposed universality of reason forces 'private reason' to submit."35
+In a careful reading of Stirner's thought, it also seems obvious that one cannot associate the interests of the Unique with liberal utilitarianism.
+Bentham's arithmetic of pleasures still consists of a belief in a thing that is interesting in the absolute sense, meaning a belief in a "sacred" thing.
+And we know how for Stirner, any behavior toward something as interesting in itself and for itself is always religious behavior.
+For Stirner, self-interest is not a principle, it is "a mere name, a concept empty of content, utterly lacking any conceptual development."
+In the eyes of our philosopher, "the moral system of self-interest condemns the real self-interest of particular individuals, in much the same way as the supposed universality of reason forces 'private reason' to submit."